-Laws on acid attack
+Laws on the acid attack in India

 Earlier no specific section dealt with particularly throwing acid and no incidents were recorded separately.
 Section 326A and 326B have been included in Criminal law (Amendment) Act 13 of 2013.
-It was added so that the growing cases of acid throwing can be fairly recorded and the misery caused can be equally dealt with in the eyes of law.
+It was added so that the growing cases of acid throwing can be fairly recorded, and the misery caused can be equally dealt with in the eyes of law.

 - 326A of the Indian Penal Code states that Whoever makes perpetual harm or distortion, or consumes or debilitates or deforms or handicaps, any part or parts of the body of anyone or causes appalling hurt by tossing corrosive on or by controlling corrosive to that individual, or by utilizing some other means with the aim of causing or with the learning that he is probably going to cause such damage or hurt, should be rebuffed with detainment of either depiction for a term which might not be under ten years but rather which may reach out to detainment forever, and with fine.

 - It also states that such fine should be sensible to meet the therapeutic costs of the treatment of the casualty.

 - It also states that any fine forced under this area should be paid to the casualty.

 Section 326A of the Indian Penal Code defines “Acid” as any substance which has an acidic or destructive character or consuming nature that is equipped for causing substantial damage leading to scars or distortion or brief or perpetual incapacity.